DraftShift/StealthChanger/UserMods/cekim-git/CNCShuttleMount/v1.1/Readme.md

 - Optional top/rear support for the USB/CAN cable for Beacon/Carto
 - Replaces CNC'd flag with mount that integrates with the rear-brace
 - Minimize intrusion with X/Y space - Printed parts do not interfere with full X/Y/Z movement (USB cable may require that some gantry components be modified to clear in some cases)
-- May be used with the brace for additional clearance.
+- May be used without the brace for additional clearance.

 # BOM
 - 1 M3x3x5 heat-set insert